How to work with social media influencers

 Why should you?

-- Working with an influencer may increase your credibility and your products credibility
+- Working with an influencer may increase your credibility and the credibility of your product

 - Their perspective of your brand can boost sales and followers of your brand

 Get in touch – most will have a contact available, generally via email, where you can submit a proposal.
 From here, if you are planning on sending an item, you should ensure that you wait until you receive a confirmation of what they will do with your product once they have it.